chevere/xr-docs/helpers/README.md

 * [xrConfig](xrconfig.md)

-Each client library *may* implement its own additional configuration system, for example using `env` or reading the config from a file.
+Each client library *may* implement its own additional configuration system, for example using `env` or reading config from a file.

 ## Other languages